Tsartlip First Nation

 The Tsartlip First Nation is a First Nation located on the Saanich Peninsula, in Saanich territory on Vancouver Island.
 They are a member of the Sencot'en Alliance fighting for Native rights.
-In the 1850s they were signatories to one of the Douglas Treaties.
+In the 1850s, they were signatories to one of the Douglas Treaties.

 The band's reserve and offices are located near and to the north of the town of Brentwood Bay.

 Past Chiefs

 Treaty Process

 Not participating in BC Treaty Process.

 Demographics

-INAC number 653, the Tsartlip First Nation has 766 members.
+As of December 2024, Tsartlip has 1,068 registered members, 540 of whom live on reserve, with 528 living off reserve or on other crown land.